Student’s money could fund Student Senate’s paychecks

 “This is student money, not the student senate’s money, but student’s money” said Dr. Partee.
 “I am not comfortable signing all of this money off unless it goes out for a vote.”

-The student officers proposed the stipend revision in section seven of their constitution this Friday at their meeting.
+Before debating the stipends, the senate had already decided to put several changes to the constitution up for a student vote.
+Primary among them is lowering the threshold for how many students must sign a petition to amend the constitution.
+They also added language inviting the presidents of all campus clubs to become members of the Inter-Club Council.

+The student officers Friday decided that stipends be added to the ballot and to move up the election.
 They are in a rush to put it through the voting process before the new Officers are appointed to the board so that they know exactly what they can offer them.

-If a ⅔ majority vote is not accomplished, the voting process will have to start over and the stipends will not be awarded until the ⅔ is met.
+If a ⅔ majority vote is not accomplished, the voting process will have to start over and none of the changes will come into action until the ⅔ is met.
 Conflicting opinions among the officers puts the decision entirely up to students.

 “When we start to compensate people for the work they do, I really strongly believe that it will change the culture and perception of the organization, and they will start to take their representation of the students more seriously,” said President Dylan Raiman.
 “This is money that has been extremely difficult to spend on anything else.”

-Note: A previous version of this story did not include an explanation about other amendments in the student senate constitution.
-In this updated version, it lists examples of the other changes that students should expect to see in their revised constitution that will be up to a vote this week.